-The Company has reclamation bonds outstanding totalling a principal amount of \$23,500 (2015 - \$23,500) to satisfy certain performance obligations associated with the exploration of the Kenville Mining Camp and Blu Starr properties.
-Those reclamation bonds in place for the Kenville property were closed and the funds returned to the Company as working capital during 2015.
+The Company has reclamation bonds outstanding totalling a principal amount of \$23,500 (2016 - \$23,500) to satisfy certain performance obligations associated with the exploration of the Blu Starr properties.
 These investments are recorded at market value and earn interest at market rates.